CHLD 121: Art for Children

 Examples of Required Writing Assignments

-Develop, write and make samples of developmentally appropriate creative art curriculum activities for use in early childhood education classrooms.
+Develop, write and document examples of developmentally appropriate creative art curriculum activities for use in early childhood education classrooms.

 Examples of Outside Assignments

-Observe, analyze and report about the developmental appropriateness of art curriculum in early childhood education programs.
+Observe, analyze and report about the developmental appropriateness of art curriculum and environments in early childhood education programs.

 Instruction Type(s)